S1n4rchenemy/CS_61A/notes/cs61a_notes_chapter_2.md

 * A bank account should be able to return its current `balance`, return the name of the account `holder`, and an amount for `deposit`.

 An `Account` *class* allows us to create multiple instances of bank accounts.
-The act of creating a new object is known as <u>*instantiating*</u> the class.
+The act of creating a new object is known as ***instantiating*** the class.
 The syntax in Python for instantiating a class is identical to the syntax of calling a function.
 In this case, we call `Account` with the argument `'Kirk'`, the account holder's name.

 ```python
 >>> a = Account('Kirk')